wasmerio/wasmer-pack/doc/tutorial/01-hello-world.md

 (you can remove all the code in `src/lib.rs` - we don't need the example boilerplate)

-Now we can add a `hello-world.wit` file to the project.
+Now we can add a `hello-world.wai` file to the project.
 The syntax for a WIT file is quite similar to Rust.

 ```
-// hello-world.wit
+// hello-world.wai

 /// Add two numbers
 add: func(a: u32, b: u32) -> u32